If you're a carer for a family member or friend, you'll support them in all kinds of ways.

 Any services you receive to support you in your caring role will be provided free of charge.

 If you feel you would benefit from more support as a carer, contact us for a carer’s assessment.

 You can talk about how caring affects your life as part of the assessment and find out about support services, emergency help, breaks and financial help.

-You may be eligible to receive a Personal Budget which you can spend on things that make caring easier, or practical support, such as short breaks.
+You may be eligible for a Personal Budget.
+This can be spent on items or services that make caring easier, or practical support such as short breaks.

-See our online Norfolk Directory for listings of care services.
+See our online Norfolk Community Directory for listings of care services.